Our future as a firm depends on the investment we make today in developing the next generation of women leaders.

 We also provide communications skills and business development training through programs that are specifically designed for women lawyers.

-The firm joins 65 major law firms and corporate legal departments in launching version 2.0 of the initiative, running from July 2018 to July 2019.
-The latest version expands the Mansfield Rule to include LGBTQ+ lawyers and will also measure the transparency of appointment and election processes for client pitch meetings among participant firms.
+MoFo joins a number of major law firms and corporate legal departments in launching version 3.0 of the initiative, running from July 2019 to July 2020.
+The latest version will also include lawyers with disabilities in the populations considered.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.